PvPClt/project/album_en.md

 — Vladimir Rostislavovich?
 Urgently include the Perch in the new history textbook!
 Yes, that very one… As a symbol… of Russia's greatness.
 And make sure it has an illustration!

 *V.R.
-Medinsky is a "history maker" on the Kremlin's order, including for school education.*
+Medinsky, "history maker" on the Kremlin's order, including for school education.*

 #OrthodoxMilitaryPutinism
                                 👻